JPerey/JPerey/README.md

 - ❓ Lets figure out MERN and "this" together

-- ⚡ Fun fact: - Owning a rabbit is not as easy as websites tell you!
+- ⚡ Fun fact:  Owning a rabbit is not as easy as websites tell you!
 Don't fall for it like I did!
+- ⚡ Fun fact:  I made my first game earlier this year and I'm excited to keep making more and polishing them!

 </td><td valign="top" width="50%">